 with a head-torch -

-evening star looks o
+evening star looks on

 My favourite scent in all the world is the Boronia floribunda, when it flowers in spring.
 I’ve been trying for years to write a haiku about this.
 Maybe this one is okay.